Discover Amsterdam

 Image from Chantal Arnts

 If you plan on visiting the recently opened NXT Museum, the Netherlands’ first dedicated to new media art, do make a reservation at the adjacent Café-Restaurant Metro.
-Situated in a converted warehouse, it’s open for breakfast, lunch and dinner but you can also stop by for brilliant bar snacks, such as garlicky razor clams, moreish maritozzo (brioche buns) filled with quince and creamed chicken liver and sticky grilled aubergine garnished with lemony gremolata.
+Situated in a converted warehouse, it’s open for breakfast, lunch and dinner.
+Still, you can also stop by for brilliant bar snacks, such as garlicky razor clams, moreish maritozzo (brioche buns) filled with quince and creamed chicken liver and sticky grilled aubergine garnished with lemony gremolata.
 Or pizza fritta, an ancient, almost doughnut-like street food version of the Italian staple: deep-fried, split and stuffed with creamy burrata and salted anchovies.
 So good!

 Chateau